rust-unofficial/patterns/patterns/strategy.md

 ## Disadvantages

-For each strategy there must me implemented at least one module, so number of modules increases with number of strategies.
+For each strategy there must be implemented at least one module, so number of modules increases with number of strategies.
 If there are many strategies to choose from then users have to know how strategies differ from one another.